Large-time asymptotics in deep learning: Introduction

-Supervised learning may thus be recast as an \emph{optimal control problem}, the sequence of parameters $\{w^k, b^k\}_{k=0}^{N_{\text{layers}}-1}$ playing the role of \emph{controls}, as seen and discussed in more detail in \Cref{sec: supervised.learning}.

-Deep neural networks have been shown to achieve impressive experimental results for both classification and regression tasks where data is structured and available in large amounts (see \cite{lecun2015deep} for a survey).
-In particular, convolutional neural networks (CNNs), introduced in \cite{lecun1990handwritten}, implemented with linear convolutions followed by nonlinearities over several layers, have shown to give state of the art performances for image classification with several thousands of classes \cite{krizhevsky2012imagenet}, speech recognition \cite{hinton2012deep}, bio-medical applications \cite{leung2014deep}, natural language processing \cite{sutskever2014sequence}, and in many other domains.
-Even though deep neural networks often have far more trainable parameters than the number of samples they are trained on (an notion called \emph{overparametrization}), they empirically exhibit remarkable generalization properties.

-However, many aspects of the working mechanisms leading to these experimental results need to be better understood.
-Indeed, the lack of generic accuracy guarantees, the lack of understanding on how regularization techniques precisely affect generalization, as well as the ad hoc nature of architecture design and choice of hyper-parameters (e.g. number of layers, number of neurons per layer) result in deep neural networks sometimes acting as black-box algorithms.
-A better understanding of these aspects, even in simple scenarios, would render neural networks more transparent and thus interpretable, and lead to more principled and reliable architecture design.
+whilst guaranteeing reliable performance on unseen data (ensuring \emph{generalization}).
+Here $\loss(\cdot,\cdot)$ is a given continuous and nonnegative function which differs depending on the task in hand -- for instance $\loss(x,y) := \|x-y\|^p_{\ell^p}$ for $p\in\{1,2\}$ is commonly used for regression tasks, while $\loss(x,y) = \log(1+\exp(-yx))$ may be used for binary classification, namely when $\vec{y}_i\in\{-1,1\}$ (we refer to \Cref{eq: softmax} for more general settings).
+On the other hand, $P:\R^d\to\R^m$ is an affine map whose coefficients in practice are part of the optimizable parameters.
+In our work, we shall assume that $P$ is given and specified on a case-by-case basis.

-Due to the inherent dynamical systems nature of residual neural networks, several recent works have aimed at studying the continuous-time formulation in some detail in order to obtain a better understanding of the choice of the aforementioned hyper-parameters and generate better performing models, a trend started with the works \cite{weinan2017proposal, haber2017stable}.
-This perspective is motivated by the simple observation that for any $i \in \{1,\ldots,N\}$, \eqref{eq: 1.1} is roughly the forward Euler scheme for the ordinary differential equation (ODE)
+Due to the inherent dynamical systems nature of ResNets, several recent works have aimed at studying an associated continuous-time formulation in some detail, a trend started with the works \citep{weinan2017proposal, haber2017stable} (see also \citep{lu2018beyond, ruthotto2019deep}).
+This perspective is motivated by the simple observation that for any $i \in [N]$ and for $T>0$, \eqref{eq: 1.1} is roughly the forward Euler scheme for the neural ordinary differential equation (neural ODE)

-where $T>0$ is given.
-The continuous-time formulation has also been used to great effect in experimental contexts, in particular as more general adaptive ODE solvers can be used for improved training performance, as per the works \cite{chen2018neural, benning2019deep}.